jrburke/notobo/README.md

 It also illustrates the separation of package manager from module format concerns, and gives more options for people that want a module loader on the front end instead of just module bundling.

-For front end npm use, it also may give some feedback on how npm could be more usable for front end code.
+It also may also indicate some ways in which npm could more usable for front end code.
+See the [npm sharp edges doc](https://github.com/jrburke/notobo/blob/master/docs/npm-sharp-edges.md) for more info.

 ## How it works